 The Kahala Hotel and Resort boasts a beautiful location and a wide variety of facilities and activities for every member of the family.
 Elegant rooms provide a restful retreat after a day’s fun outdoors and a variety of restaurants are available.

-The resort does not use single-use plastics, so make sure to bring a good water bottle with you.
+The resort does not use single-use plastics, so make sure to add a reusable water bottle to your Hawaii packing list.
 Most of the food at the resort is locally sourced and waste is recycled wherever possible.
 There are energy-efficient light bulbs throughout, and the resort aims to use local guides and businesses where possible.

-The resort offers a wide range of activities to keep the entire family entertained, from horse-riding to tennis, cycle tours to snorkelling, and a kids club for the little ones to enjoy.
-There are two swimming pools and a wellness centre for adults to enjoy some well-deserved pampering.
+The resort offers a wide range of activities to keep the entire family entertained, from horse-riding to tennis, cycle tours to snorkeling, and a kids club for the little ones to enjoy.
+There are two swimming pools and a wellness center for adults to enjoy some well-deserved pampering.

-Amazing Luxury Eco-Lodge in Hawaii – Kai Malolo
+Another Amazing Eco-Lodge in Hawaii – Kai Malolo

 - 6 guests